 - Simmer for 10 minutes on low heat, so the port wine is reduced to about 3 tablespoons.

 - Add the red currant jelly, half of the orange juice, mustard, and red wine vinegar.1 orange, ⅓ cup red currant jam, 1 teaspoon mustard, 2 tablespoons red wine vinegar

 - Allow simmering for about six more minutes.

 - Taste and season with salt and pepper.

-- Remove from heat.
+- Remove from the heat.

-- Remove after 30 minutes the meat from the oven and brush with the sauce used for glazing.
+- Remove after 30 minutes the meat from the oven and brush it with the sauce used for glazing.
 Put back in the oven and bake for a further 30 minutes.

-- Remove the meatloaf from the oven, wrap in aluminum foil and let it rest for 5 minutes.
+- Remove the meatloaf from the oven, wrap it in aluminum foil and let it rest for 5 minutes.

 - Add the rest of the orange juice and the skins to the sauce and serve the hot sauce with the meat.

 - Refrigerator - Let the meatloaf cool.
 Then, cover the meatloaf and store it in the fridge for up to 3 days.
 The sauce can also be kept in the refrigerator for up to 3 days.